Why the long exhale calms panic

 When to use it

 At the first signs of a panic wave — pounding heart, shortness of breath, the surge of fear; in transport, queues, crowded places; after the peak has passed, to help the body land.
-This exercise runs six cycles by default — a bit over a minute — and can be repeated as many times as you need.
+This exercise runs 10 cycles — about two minutes — and can be repeated as many times as you need.

 FAQ